Online Therapy and Telethealth Counseling in Kentucky

 - You travel frequently

-- You need flexibility to manage your schedule
+- You need the flexibility to manage your schedule

 - You experience anxiety leaving your home